-Golden Bear Prep gives you a comprehensive overview of UC Berkeley and your overall transition to campus.
-You'll be introduced to Berkeley’s traditions, safety/wellness, diversity, and community.
+Golden Bear Prep is mandatory and gives you a comprehensive overview of UC Berkeley and your overall transition to campus.
+You'll be introduced to Berkeley’s traditions, safety, wellness, diversity, and community.

 This is important because Berkeley offers a vast array of resources, and you gain a huge advantage if you familiarize yourself with them as an incoming student.

 You'll be invited through a task in CalCentral to complete this portion of your Golden Bear Experience.

 Get Berkeley spirit (and bragging rights)!
 Learn about our traditions, past and present (including the 4.0 Ball and Dead Week), the Free Speech Movement, and all of the aspects that make our culture unique.
 Go Bears!

 The Berkeley campus enjoys classic architecture, open green spaces, cutting-edge research facilities, and world-class libraries.
 You'll want to learn how to get around and, as always, find where the food and coffee spots are.